sirchuck/site_works/README.md

         This is the queue manager.
 When you put something in the site_works_queue database, and you have the php_q_it queue manager running it will run the script in the order it was put in.
         - Parameters
-            File: This is the filename of the file in your queue_scripts folder you want to run.
+            File = This is the filename of the file in your queue_scripts folder you want to run.
 We add the path and .php for you.
-            Variables: Send an array of key => value pairs to retrieve in your thread script.
+            Vars = Send an array of key => value pairs to retrieve in your thread script.
-            Tag: You can run multipul queues at once by giving each queue item a tag it belongs to.
+            Tag = You can run multipul queues at once by giving each queue item a tag it belongs to.
 Queue tag A and B can run at the same time
                 The second queue item with the tag A will come after the first queue item with the tag A.
-            WaitStart: How many seconds should we wait before starting this individual queue item?
+            WaitStart = How many Milliseconds should we wait before starting this individual queue item?
+Deafult 0, do not wait.
-            Timeout: How long should we wait for your script to run?
+            Timeout = How many Seconds we wait for your script to run?
 0 for default 30 seconds.
 If your script needs more time tell us here or the next in line may start before your first one is complete.
         - Why
-            You expect a high number of people to click a funciton, but you need a first come first serve action to happen in the background.
+            You need to process something that takes a while and you don't want users to see they are hung up on a page.
         - Usage
             $this->_tool->queue( 'MyFile', ['key1'=>'var1','key2'=>'var2'], 'MyQueueTag', 0, 0 );
+            // File, Vars, Tag, WaitStart(ms), Timeout(s)
         - Your queue script
             Your queue scripts should be located in /dev/queue_scripts
             * NOTE: When your page is processed by the framework you reference it in the private/queue_scripts folder.